 Flix couldn't simply use real water because, shooting at 25 frames per second, it would be impossible to control the water.
 Clingfilm and Vaseline are most commonly used to depict water but the sheer amount they needed meant that Flix had to come up with an alternative.
 Vose explains: "The robots literally float in their boat right up to the sky, where the water is pouring in through a hole.
 They then mend the hole before emptying the water, and swirling back down in a whirlpool."

-models were filmed in stop-motion (in Cosgrove Hall's studios) and the footage was sent upstairs to Flix's CG specialist Simon Partington.
+The Little Robots models were filmed in stop-motion (in Cosgrove Hall's studios) and the footage was sent upstairs to Flix's CG specialist Simon Partington.
 Flix bought in a programme named Real Flow to create the water, which needed to take a number of shapes, including splashes, waterfalls, whirlpools and underwater environments.

 "The design of the water also had to fit in stylistically with the filmed elements, so it would integrate with them," explains Flix Facilities' managing director, Leo Casserly.